sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/06-agg.md

     **ANSWER: should return 3 becasue aggregate functions ignore NULL rows**

-3. We want to calculate the difference between each individual radiation reading and the average of all the radiation readings.
+3. We want to calculate the difference between each individual weight and the average of all the weights for Neotoma.
     We write the query:

     ~~~
-    select reading - avg(reading) from Survey where quant='rad';
+    SELECT weight - avg(weight) FROM survey WHERE species_id='NA';
     ~~~

-    What does this actually produce, and why?
+   **What does this actually produce, and why?**

-4.  **NOTE: NOT SURE THIS WORKS THE SAME IN Firefox SQLite Manager.
-High derailment probability.
-SKIP**

-	The function `group_concat(field, separator)`
-    concatenates all the values in a field using the specified separator character
-    (or ',' if the separator isn't specified).
-    Use this to produce a one-line list of scientists' names, such as:

-    ~~~
-    William Dyer, Frank Pabodie, Anderson Lake, Valentina Roerich, Frank Danforth
-    ~~~

-    Can you find a way to order the list by surname?

 <div class="keypoints" markdown="1">